xiankai/pokemongo-tools/README.md

 1. Clone this repo
 2. Run `yarn` to install dependencies.
     - You must be on node 6 to compile @mapbox/s2-node on OSX, but you should switch to node 8+ for better performance afterwards.
+    - For reference, it takes 55s to process 1.8k gyms on v6.12.2 yet only 17s on v9.3.0

 # overpass.c
-OSM query template for https://overpass-turbo.eu/
+OSM query template for https://overpass-turbo.eu/, copied from [this reddit thread](https://www.reddit.com/r/TheSilphRoad/comments/7pq1cx/how_i_created_a_map_of_potential_exraids_and_how/)

+I originally had one myself but it is outdated with the current research thus far and thus invalid.

 It has the `c` extension for formatting as the syntax is derived from C.